Debugging Concurrent Programs

 int total_bytes_ GUARDED_BY(stats_mutex_);

-If you lock data_mutex_ then stats_mutex_ somewhere, no problem—this matches the declared order.
-But if you do it in reverse, locking stats_mutex_ then data_mutex_, the compiler will warn.
+};If we lock data_mutex_ first and then stats_mutex_ somewhere, that is fine—it follows the declared order.
+However, if we reverse the order, locking stats_mutex_ first and then data_mutex_, the compiler will issue a warning.

-Runtime Diagnosis of Dead Locks
+Runtime Diagnosis of Deadlocks

 GDB: The Most Direct Approach